 Certain family court orders can be modified under specific conditions.
 For court orders involving children, the court presumes that stability is in a child’s interest.
 To modify these court orders, parents may need to show a substantial change in circumstances or proof that the change is to their child’s benefit.

 Parents who are looking to modify court orders need legal representation.
 When you work with an attorney, your petition for modification has a better chance of succeeding.
-At Quinn & Dworakowski, LLP, we have represented families in mediation and during hearings for more than 40 years.
+At Quinn & Dworakowski, LLP, we have represented families in mediation and during hearings.
+Both founding partners are Certified Family Law Specialists certified by the California Board of Legal Specialization.
 We know how circumstances can change and may require a different custody or support order.
 Let us help you advocate for your family’s interests in a hearing or draft an agreement with your co-parent.

 In California, either parent can request a modification of custody, visitation, or support orders for their children.
 If parents both agree on a modification, then they can create an agreement together.
 This agreement is then submitted to the court.
 The judge assigned to the case determines if the order is fair and in the child’s interests and signs it into the new order.